-Flight time ⏱ ranges from a few minutes, down a small hill, up to several hours, using rising air.
+Flight time ⏱ ranges from a few minutes, down a small hill, up to several hours with rising air.

-In the beginning, when you're flying alone for the first few times, you will probably experience fear.
-But soon, you will be getting more used to the secure seat in the harness.
-The fear fades away and is replaced by a sense of freedom.
+In the beginning, when you're flying alone for the first few times, you will probably experience fear of heights.
+But soon, you will get more used to the secure seat in the harness.
+The fear will fade away and will be replaced by a sense of freedom.
 A sense of being connected to nature 🌲☘️😍.

-Statistically, paragliding is as safe as driving a car 🚗.
+From statistics, paragliding is as roughly safe as driving a car 🚗.
 But of course, there are two sides to safety.

 On the one side, paragliding equipment constantly becomes safer.
 Wings become more stable and better mitigate mistakes.
 Harnesses protect you better.
-A reserve parachute is always part of the equipment, so in case something happens up in the air, you can throw that.
+A reserve parachute is always part of the equipment, so in case something happens up in the air, you can throw the reserve.

-Paragliding requires preparation ⏳.
+But safe paragliding requires preparation ⏳.
 That means you will need to get training, proper equipment, and insurance.
 You will need to judge weather conditions and launch sites.
 You will need to know your own skill and listen to your fear.
-And if all that preparation is done well, paragliding is a very safe sport.
+And if all of that preparation is done well, paragliding is a very safe sport.

 On the other side, paragliding is still an adventure sport.
-When you do make a big mistake, the consequences will be servere ⛑.
+Things can go wrong faster than you might expect and when you do make a big mistake, the consequences will be servere ⛑.
 As you would expect, you can find a lot of accidents on the internet.
-Examples are pilot mistakes like stalling the wing, or errors of judgement like launching in the wrong weather conditions.
+Examples are pilots losing control of their wing, launching in the wrong places, or launching in unstable weather conditions.
 So let's keep that in mind.
 You can say: "it's as safe as you make it".